thedarkcolour/Future-MC/src/main/java/thedarkcolour/futuremc/compat/package.md

 For example, if Quark is installed, the Future MC coremod will not apply to the BlockPistonBase class.
 If Quark's trapdoors are enabled, Future MC will not override the vanilla trapdoor recipe.

+## Tinkers Construct
+Tinkers Construct compat allows TC axes to strip logs.
+Eventually there will be molten netherite and molten ancient metal.

+## Vivecraft
+Vivecraft compat fixes a bytecode conflict between FutureMC and Vivecraft.